Soo Seok YangStaff | Medical Devices and Drugs

 Soo Seok believes that life is a gift from God, and it is most important to follow the purpose He has given, which requires faith.
 He and his family felt that God was leading them to return to Alabama, and they named their first child born in Montgomery after the biblical Abraham, remembering the journey of faith he took.

 Soo Seok is a member of the Alabama State Bar and the Montgomery County Bar Association.
 He also serves as the Executive Director at the Korean American Association of Montgomery.
-He was given two commendation awards by the Federation of Korean Associations of Southeast USA for serving the Korean community of Montgomery in 2011 and 2012.
+He has been given three commendation awards by the Federation of Korean Associations of Southeast USA for serving the Korean community of Montgomery in 2011, 2012 and 2017.
 Soo Seok was selected by the Alabama State Bar to be one of 30 lawyers in the State Bar’s 2017 Leadership Forum.
 The forum is a highly competitive program designed to bring together and train tomorrow’s leaders of the Bar from across the State.

 Soo Seok is a member of the First Baptist Church in Montgomery, where he serves as a deacon, and a praise and worship leader for the International department.
 He enjoys singing, writing songs and playing the guitar and has participated in several professional Christian recordings.
 He has also appeared as King David in the musical The King, performed in the KEPCO Art Center, one of the largest performing arts centers in Korea.
 A First Degree Black Belt with the Korea Taekwondo Association and Kukkiwon (World Taekwondo Headquarters), Soo Seok was trained in Taekwondo and Judo, and plays tennis.